 Hell, maybe it was about the money.
 But it was the young guys standing up for their money, refusing to be martyrs for a cause.
 You don’t sit down for the firehoses.
 You go get a gun.

 * The “desert island disc” fantasy is the dystopia of an immutable taste and immutable identity.
 It strands us at a particular phase in our listening history.
 Although the idea is that these are albums we can’t grow tired of because they grow with us, the truth is that separating them from the surrounding ocean of music would cause them, and us, to stagnate.
 They become a static structure, only understandable in terms of each other, rather than dynamic points in our development.

-† It’s interesting to consider the place of tempo in musical identity.
+† It’s interesting to consider the place of tempo.
 In the hierarchy of musical elements that put us nearer to or further from the idea of composition, tempo would be at the bottom.
 Whether a musician plays a tune fast or slow is an interpretative choice that would hardly be labeled creative.
 What is remarkable about the burners on Four and More is that tempo is accelerated to the point that the compositions begin to come apart.
 These are tunes that seem to assert that tempo, humble tempo, if pushed to extremes, can yield a new identity.
 Speeded up, they are all but made new.